elkuku/test-vitepress/docs/3-the-calculation.md

 # 3. The Calculation

-Lets fill the plugin with the real magic.
+Let's fill the plugin with the real magic.
 I prefer to solve things top-down.
 So we start with the expected result:
 ```typescript
 doCount(): void {